Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

 title: '2.
 Create AI application from scratch'
 layout: default
 nav_order: 3
-parent: 'Lab 5: Integrate Azure OpenAI with your apps'
+parent: 'Lab 5: Integrate Azure OpenAI Service with your apps'
 ---

 # Create an AI application from scratch for the Petclinic workload

 In this section, you’ll learn how to create an AI-enabled Java application using Azure OpenAI and Spring AI.
 You’ll then configure this application to answer questions about the sample Spring Petclinic Microservices application that you’ve deployed and configured in previous labs.

 You’ll start by creating a new Spring Boot service application that connects with your Azure OpenAI instance.
-Then you'll use this service to implement a simple chatbot that takes advantage of the Azure OpenAI GPT-4o model, learning how to seamlessly integrate AI into your existing Spring Petclinic Microservices application as you go.
+Then you'll use this application to implement a simple chatbot that takes advantage of the Azure OpenAI GPT-4o model, learning how to seamlessly integrate AI into your existing Spring Petclinic Microservices application as you go.

-Prerequisites:
+## Prerequisites:

 -   A GitHub Copilot subscription.
 (If you don’t already have a subscription, try [GitHub Copilot Free](https://docs.github.com/en/copilot/quickstart#sign-up-for-github-copilot).)
 -   The [GitHub Copilot Chat extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) installed in your copy of Visual Studio Code.
 -   A prepared Azure OpenAI instance with the `gpt-4o` model deployed.
 For more details, refer to the instructions [in previous section of this lab]({% link docs/05_lab_openai/0501.md %}).
 -   The `endpoint` and `api-key` values for your Azure OpenAI instance.
 You can find these by going to your Azure OpenAI instance in the Azure portal and looking in the `Resource Management` \> `Keys and Endpoint` section.

-# Step by step guide
+## Step by step guidance

-### Create a new Spring Boot service application
+### Create a new Spring Boot application

-Your first step in this process is to create a new Spring Boot service application:
+Your first step in this process is to create a new Spring Boot application:

-1. Use the [spring initializr](https://start.spring.io/) tool to create a new Spring Boot service application.
-When you create the new service, you’ll need to specify the following dependencies:
+1. Use the [spring initializr](https://start.spring.io/) tool to create a new Spring Boot application.
+When you create the new application, you’ll need to specify the following dependencies:

     - **Spring Web** (`web`).
 Supports the base Spring Boot app functionality.
     - **Eureka Discovery Client** (`cloud-eureka`).
-Support for locating services within the microservices application.
+Supports locating other component applications within overall workload.
     - **Spring Boot Actuator** (`actuator`).
 Supports endpoints that help monitor and manage your application.
     - **Lombok** (`lombok`).
-Java annotation library, which helps to reduce boilerplate code.
+A Java annotation library, which helps to reduce boilerplate code.
     - **Azure OpenAI** (`spring-ai-azure-openai`).
 Spring AI support for Azure OpenAI.

     You’ll also need to provide additional settings, such as project type, Java code details, and naming to match the structure of the existing Spring Petclinic Microservices application.

-    To create the new Spring Boot service application using the settings we discussed earlier, in your command-line window, go to the `src` folder of your local code repo and run the following command:
+    To create the new Spring Boot  application using these settings, in your command-line window, go to the `src` folder of your local code repo and run the following command:

     ```bash
     mkdir spring-petclinic-chat-service